Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

 Alfonso Rivas At The Plate

-- Rivas is batting .203 with seven doubles, a triple, two home runs and eight walks.
+- Rivas has seven doubles, a triple, two home runs and eight walks while batting .208.

-- In 40.7% of his 27 games this season, Rivas has picked up at least one hit.
-He's also had three multi-hit games.
+- Rivas has reached base via a hit in 12 games this season (of 28 played), and had multiple hits in three of those games.

-- In 27 games played this year, he has hit a homer in two of them.
+- In 28 games played this season, he has homered in two of them.

 - In six games this year, Rivas has picked up an RBI, with more than one RBI once.